Levy Matebo Omari: Career

 He established himself as one of the world's best road runners the following season, later reflecting that "the whole of 2011 was definitely a wonderful year for me".
 He was third a half marathon in Barcelona in a personal best of 62:28 minutes.
 He significantly improved his best at the Barcelona Marathon in March, winning the race in a time of 2:07:31 hours.
 He won the Nice Half Marathon (his first over that distance) in a new best of 60:06 minutes Matebo ran the sixth fastest ever 25 km race (1:12:46 hours) in a runner-up finish to Mathew Kisorio at the BIG 25 Berlin.
 He was among the lesser-known runners to enter the Frankfurt Marathon, but proved his talent by coming in as the runner-up in a time of 2:05:16 hours, only finishing behind Wilson Kipsang who nearly broke the world record.
 This time made him the fifth fastest runner that year and the fastest not to win their race.
 He came eighth at the RAK Half Marathon the following January, but fared better in his first World Marathon Major at the 2012 Boston Marathon, where he was a late leader until he slowed in the heat to eventually finish second to Wesley Korir.

 He was about to win 21.
-Ljubljana Marathon (2016) and set new course record but was miselad by official TV-car (2 km before the finish line) and finished as 3rd at 2:09:37.
+Ljubljana Marathon (2016) and set new course record but was misled by official TV-car (2 km before the finish line) and finished as 3rd at 2:09:37.